chandrika1645/BlogsPost/README.md

 ## Project Overview

-BlogsNest is a blogging platform that allows users to create, read, update, and delete blog posts.
+BlogsPost is a blogging platform that allows users to create, read, update, and delete blog posts.
 It supports user authentication using JWT and provides a commenting feature.
 The backend is built with Express.js and MongoDB, while the frontend is developed using React.js.
 Axios is used for API communication.
 The system is designed for security, scalability, and an intuitive user experience.

 ## Features